 If you've ever lived south of the Mason-Dixon line, you've probably heard of chitlins, even if you've never tried them.
 Chitlins are part of a tradition that prides itself on using every bit of an animal, just as with dishes like haggis, andouille, tripe, and brains.
-This Southern dish was first made by enslaved people who were given the scraps and innards of slaughtered pigs, including intestines, pigs feet, neckbones and hog maws (ears), while slave owners kept the best parts of the meat for themselves.
+This Southern dish was first made by enslaved African Americans who were given the scraps and innards of slaughtered pigs, including intestines, pigs feet, neckbones and hog maws (ears), while slave owners kept the best parts of the meat for themselves.

 What Are Chitlins?